BREAK FREE from debt by breaking free from the deep-seated desire for luxuries you cannot afford.

 FIRST THINGS FIRST- Focus on one debt at a time starting with the smallest debt first.
 The feeling of relief you get when that smallest one is paid is unbelievable motivation for the next debt in line.

 I remember that feeling I got when the smallest one was PAID IN FULL.
-It was like a cool breeze in my soul relieving me of the sun’s hot stench.
+It was awesome!

 No longer did I have to worry about them turning that in on my credit.
 While I was single, the bills I always paid last were the medical bills.